Skip to content

 cp .env.example .env

-Edit .env to set required variables (see Environment Variables section below).
+Edit .env to set required variables (see Environment Variables below).

 The backend expects configuration at /app/installation inside the container.
 By default, the ./example directory is mounted there.